 With less time spent on impure and distracting activities, Muslims are able to go through a month-long period of self-reflection and dedicate their time to reciting the Qur’an and strengthening their bond with Allah (SWT) during what is regarded as the month of revelation.
 They have the time and clarity to reflect back on the history of Ramadan and better understand why it is important for Muslims to fast.

 By not eating during the day, Muslims are able to focus all their time and energy on Allah (SWT), as well as understand the struggles of those who do not have food security due to circumstances outside of their control.
 To amplify this, it is common for Muslims to donate their Zakat (the Third Pillar of Islam) during Ramadan, specifically on the Night of Power, as it is believed the rewards for doing so are the equivalent of the rewards you would receive if you were to do a good deed every day for a thousand months.

 Before the final prayers of Ramadan, Muslims are required to donate their Fitrana.
 This is a contribution made by every Muslim with food beyond their means in order to provide food for someone who doesn’t have any.
 It is commonly used to help those who are less fortunate to join in with the Eid celebrations.

 Find Out More

 Ramadan has a long, rich history of uniting Muslims around the world.
 It is a holy tradition that has not waned over thousands of years and, as the Muslim population continues to grow, remains a wholly integral part of Islam.

-If you have any questions about Ramadan or any of the religious pillars and teachings, please feel free to contact us and we will be happy to share our knowledge on this auspicious time of the year.
+If you have any questions about the meaning behind Ramadan or any of the religious pillars and teachings, please feel free to contact us, and we will be happy to share our knowledge at this auspicious time of the year.